SaborBZ/naqawa/README.md

 ### ⚠️ Important Note
 Built with AI: This project was conceptualized, tested, and managed by me, with code generated and debugged with the assistance of AI tools.

+### ⚖️ Ethical & Legal Notice (Local Cache)
+- **Not a Downloader:** This tool is strictly a real-time in-browser filter, not an audio downloader.
+- **Obfuscated Storage:** Cached audio files (`.nq`) have scrambled binary headers and cannot be played with media players (VLC, etc.).
+Tampering with these files for offline hoarding violates the intended purpose of this project.

 ### 📖 Official Website & Interactive Guide:
 Visit the official website to explore interactive setup commands and full guides:
 👉 **[https://naqawa.pages.dev/](https://naqawa.pages.dev/)**